Emmett Till: Funeral and reaction

-Mississippi's governor, Hugh L. White, deplored the murder, asserting that local authorities should pursue a "vigorous prosecution".
+Mississippi's governor, Hugh L. White, denounced the murder, asserting that local authorities should pursue a "vigorous prosecution".
 He sent a telegram to the national offices of the NAACP, promising a full investigation and assuring them "Mississippi does not condone such conduct."
 Delta residents, both black and white, also distanced themselves from Till's murder, finding the circumstances abhorrent.
 Local newspaper editorials denounced the murderers without question.
 Leflore County Deputy Sheriff John Cothran stated, "The white people around here feel pretty mad about the way that poor little boy was treated, and they won't stand for this."

 However, discourse about Till's murder soon became more complex.
 Robert B. Patterson, executive secretary of the segregationist White Citizens' Council, used Till's death to claim that racial segregation policies were to provide for blacks' safety and that their efforts were being neutralized by the NAACP.
 In response, NAACP executive secretary Roy Wilkins characterized the incident as a lynching and said that Mississippi was trying to maintain white supremacy through murder.
 He said, "there is in the entire state no restraining influence of decency, not in the state capital, among the daily newspapers, the clergy, nor any segment of the so-called better citizens."
 Mamie Till-Bradley told a reporter that she would seek legal aid to help law enforcement find her son's killers and that the State of Mississippi should share the financial responsibility.
 She was misquoted; it was reported as "Mississippi is going to pay for this."

 Till's mother looks over his mutilated corpse.
 With her is her fiancé Gene Mobley.
 Mamie Till had insisted on an open-casket funeral.
-Images of Till's body, printed in The Chicago Defender and Jet magazine, made international news and directed attention to the lack of rights of blacks in the U.S. South.
+Images of Till's body, printed in The Chicago Defender and Jet magazine, made international news and directed attention to the oppression of blacks in the U.S. South.

 The A. A. Rayner Funeral Home in Chicago received Till's body.
 Upon arrival, Bradley insisted on viewing it to make a positive identification, later stating that the stench from it was noticeable two blocks away.
 She decided to have an open-casket funeral, saying: "There was just no way I could describe what was in that box.
 No way.
 And I just wanted the world to see."
 Tens of thousands of people lined the street outside the mortuary to view Till's body, and days later thousands more attended his funeral at Roberts Temple Church of God in Christ.